Holyday Events / Countdown Timer

 as well.
 It also will display only the numbers of days until it gets down to less

-than seven days, then it will display the days and hours, and then just the hours and
+than three days, then it will display the days and hours, and then just the hours and

 minutes, then the minutes and seconds, and finally, just the seconds.
 It will then

 display an appropriate message for the entire day.
 For longer holidays such as